LouisMazel/maz-ui/apps/docs/docs/guide/getting-started.md

 import { MazUi } from 'maz-ui/plugins'
 // ✅✅ Direct plugin import (most optimized) import { MazUi } from 'maz-ui/plugins/maz-ui'

-// ✅✅✅ Even better: auto-import does this automatically
-// Components, composables, and utilities are imported only when used
 ```

 ::: tip Maximum Optimization